Start your free 30-day trial.

 But can we detect more accurately which scripts are not being used?
 Well, we can use the Coverage Tab from Chrome DevTools.

-On the page, and with DevTools open, let’s open the Command Menu (Command+Shift+P for Mac and Control+Shift+P for Windows) and start typing coverage.
+On the page and with DevTools open, open the Command Menu (Command+Shift+P for Mac and Control+Shift+P for Windows) and start typing coverage.
+From there, click on the refresh button and wait for it to be populated.
+Once it’s ready, you’ll see the results on the “Coverage” tab.

-The Total Bytes column represents the full size of the file downloaded by the browser, while the Unused Bytes column is the total size of the code not being used by the page.
-In Nike’s case, 60% of the downloaded JavaScript is not being used from the first JS file, and it’s just consuming resources.
+The Total Bytes column represents the full size of the file downloaded by the browser, while the Unused Bytes column represents the total size of the code not being used by the page.
+In many cases, most of the downloaded JavaScript is not being used from the first JS file, and it’s just consuming resources.

 Deleting all this unnecessary data will create a smaller JS file and greatly increase the site’s mobile performance.

-Although following these best practices ensures a better-performing JavaScript site experience, several JavaScript SEO problems must be dealt with before Google can rank you higher in the search result pages.
+Although following these best practices ensures a better-performing JavaScript site experience, several JavaScript SEO problems must be dealt with before Google can rank you higher in search results and before AI crawlers will show you in responses.
 Most of them are related to rendering.

 For a more in-depth explanation of the different ways to handle rendering, check our guide on server-side rendering vs. client-side rendering

-However, regarding SEO gains, using Prerender can make your pages score higher on Google Page Speed Insights and solve most of the crawling, indexation, and rendering issues associated with JavaScript-heavy sites without complex and expensive workarounds.
+However, regarding AEO and SEO gains, using a solution like Prerender.io can help your pages score higher on Google Page Speed Insights, resolve most crawling, indexing, and rendering issues associated with JavaScript-heavy sites, and improve your AI search visibility without complex and expensive workarounds.

-To use Prerender, all you need to do is install our middleware, so it can detect when Googlebot (or any other search engine crawler) accesses your site, and it’ll send a request to our servers.
-Prender will then download all the necessary files, render your page and create a snapshot of it to serve as a static HTML to the search engine.
+To use Prerender.io, all you need to do is install our middleware, so it can detect when Googlebot (or any other search, social, or AI crawler) accesses your site, and it’ll send a request to our servers.
+Prerender will then download all the necessary files, render your page, and create a snapshot of it to serve as a static HTML to the search engine.
+Here’s more about how Prerender.io works.

-Although the first time it triggers this process can take a few seconds, Prerender will cache this snapshot and use it, from there on, every time a search engine requests the page.
-Turning JavaScript-heavy pages into instant responsive and fully rendered HTML.
+Although the first time it triggers this process can take a few seconds, Prerender.io will cache this snapshot and use it, from then on, every time a search engine requests the page.
+Turning JavaScript-heavy pages into instant, responsive, and fully rendered HTML.

 Pro Tip: Use Mobile Prerendering